2 Years Post Storm Desmond

 - The first Business breakfast was held at CYZ, with John Stevenson MP as the speaker.

 David Allen – founder Chair person stepped down from the Board.
-Chris Holmes was new appointment to this pivotal role.
+Chris Holmes was the new appointment to this pivotal role.

 Key appointments made with Murray Winters appointed as Chief Executive Officer and Lynsey Buckle appointed to Business Development Manager – two appointments which would be transformational for CYZ.